We are here to help with the cost-of-living. Visit our guide to access support.

 • who is being affected

 We will need evidence to show that allegations made to us are true.
-Evidence can be provided though photos, videos, or recordings.
+Evidence can be provided through photos, videos, or recordings.

 For noise complaints, you may be offered The Noise App which can be downloaded onto your smartphone or tablet.
 You can record instances of noise which will be sent directly to us.